awslee-zz/awslee/README.md

 <h1>Lee Clark </h1> <a href="https://www.leeclark.co.uk/"></a>

-AWS Lead DevOps Engineer specialising in Automation, Serverless and Kubernetes.
+Lead AWS Consultant specialising in Automation, Serverless and Kubernetes.

 Amazon Web Services Certified with 12 certifications.

-Currently working at <a href="https://www.example.com">TBC.</a>
+Currently working at <a href="https://www.alscient.com">Alscient.</a>

 ---
 🧰 Skills